v-makoud/Azure-Industry-docs/azure-industry-docs/retail/recommendation-engine-optimization.md

 ## Recommendation systems and R

 For a retailer, understanding consumer preferences and purchasing history is a competitive advantage.
 Retailers have been using such data for years, in combination with machine learning, to identify products relevant to the consumer and deliver a personalized shopping experience.
 The approach is called **product recommendation** and it generates a significant revenue stream for retailers.
 Recommendation systems help answer questions like: *What movie will this person watch next?
 What additional services is this customer likely to be interested in?
 Where will this customer want to vacation?*
-A recent customer wanted to know: *Will consumers (subscribers) renew their contacts?* The customer had an existing recommendation model that would forecast the probability of a subscriber renewing a contract.
+A recent customer wanted to know: *Will consumers (subscribers) renew their contracts?* The customer had an existing recommendation model that would forecast the probability of a subscriber renewing a contract.
 Once the forecast was generated, additional processing was applied to classify a response into a yes, no, or maybe.
 The model response was then integrated into a call center business process.
 That process enabled a service agent to deliver a personalized recommendation to the consumer.
-Many of this customer’s early analytic products were built in the [programming language R](https://docs.microsoft.com/machine-learning-server/operationalize/quickstart-publish-r-web-service), including the machine learning model at the core of their recommendation system.
+Many of this customer’s early analytic products were built in the [programming language R](https://docs.microsoft.com/machine-learning-server/rebranding-microsoft-r-server), including the machine learning model at the core of their recommendation system.
 As their subscriber base has grown, so have the data and compute requirements.
 So much so, the recommendation workload is now painfully slow and cumbersome to process.
 Now Python is increasingly a part of their analytic product strategy.
 But for the near term, they need to preserve their R investment and find a more efficient development and deployment process.
 The challenge was to optimize the existing approach using capabilities in Azure.
 We embarked on a task to provide—and validate—a proof-of-concept technology stack for the recommendation workload.
 Here we summarize a general approach that can be used for similar projects.

 ## Design goals